 Your rights if you bought online on or before 28 November 2022

-This page explains your consumer rights if you bought something online on or before 28 November 2022.
+This page explains your consumer rights if you bought something online, by catalogue or over the phone on or before 28 November 2022.
 These rights apply if you bought online from a trader based in Ireland or the EU.

 You have different rights if you: